 Tubal ligation is an effective means of permanent birth control for women who are sure they don’t want to get pregnant in the future.
-The expert OB/GYN team at The Women’s Center performs tubal ligation procedures at eight convenient locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, and Celebration, Florida.
+The expert OB/GYN team at The Women’s Center performs tubal ligation procedures at convenient locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, Winter Park and Celebration, Florida.
 To learn more about tubal ligation, call your nearest office or book an appointment online.

 Also known as female sterilization or “getting your tubes tied,” tubal ligation is a surgical procedure to permanently prevent pregnancy.
 The word tubal refers to your fallopian tubes, which carry an egg from the ovary to the uterus every month.
 Ligation means to tie off.

 During this procedure, your surgeon at The Women’s Center cuts, ties, or otherwise blocks your fallopian tubes.
 This blocks eggs and sperm from traveling through the tubes, preventing the fertilization necessary for pregnancy.
 However, this doesn’t affect your menstrual cycle.

 Tubal ligation doesn’t protect you from sexually transmitted diseases (STDs), so you still need to use a latex condom to prevent infection.

 Tubal ligation is one of the most common methods of female sterilization.
 You may want to consider this procedure if you’re 100% sure you don’t want to get pregnant for the rest of your life.